runtimeverification/wasm-semantics/media/201906-presentation-wasm-on-blockchain.md

 ```

-# TODO

 Proving
 =======

-Verifying Ethereum contracts
+Verifying Wasm programs
 ----------------------------

-1. Contracts are compiled to Ethereum virtual machine (EVM) bytecode.
-2. Some property or invariant is specified as a rewrite rule.
+1. The KWasm semantics generates a parser and a deductive program verifier.
+2. A verification claim is written like a rewrite rule. `rule A => B` should be read as "`A` will eventually always evaluate to `B`".
-3. K tries to construct a proof (using the SMT solver Z3) that every possible execution path eventually rewrites to the correct thing
+3. The automatic prover tries to construct a proof (with the help of Z3 to check constraint satisfiability) that every possible execution path starting in `A` eventually rewrites to `B`.
 4. The tool KLab (by DappHub) offers an interactive view of execution paths, great for seeing where and why the prover failed.

+. . .

+\vfill

+\center\huge DEMO!

 Conclusion/Questions?
 =====================